Best High-THCV Strains to Grow for an Uplifting Experience

 However, once you cross a certain threshold, THCV switches its role.
 At higher doses, it becomes a CB1 agonist, meaning it finally turns the key and activates the receptor.
 This produces a psychoactive effect, but it’s described as being much clearer and more stimulating than the high from THC.
 This two-sided nature is key to understanding how to dose THCV for your desired outcome.

-How It Works with Your Endocannabinoid System
+How THCV Interacts with Your Endocannabinoid System

 THCV’s effects all come down to its interaction with your endocannabinoid system (ECS).
 This system is your body’s master regulator, and cannabinoids from plants fit into its receptors like keys.
 As we covered, THCV’s ability to block CB1 receptors at low doses is what sets it apart.
 This unique mechanism is why research suggests it may have several potential benefits, including appetite suppression and anti-inflammatory properties.